 Recent projects include attaining a 95% decrease in bottled water sales on campus via the Just Tap It campaign, organizing a dorm energy consumption competition, Watts Your Bergtricity, educating on the introduction of new recycling bins on campus, developing the Sustainability Theme House.
 Additionally, EnAcT has created vibrant Earth Day celebrations, recruited for the Green Team, the move-in student sustainability assistants, and promoted outdoor activities.

 EnAcT won the President's Award at Honors Convocation in Spring 2010.
 The award goes to the student organization that's contributed most positively to the campus over the last year.
 Sara Imperiale, EnAcT’s president, won Student Leader of the Year.

 At the beginning of each school year, Muhlenberg Green Team members reach out to all students during move-in to collect cardboard and recycling and educate the campus regarding recycling on campus.

 Watts Your Bergtricity?

 The Watts Your Bergtricity?
 Dorm Energy Competition is an energy reduction competition between the fifteen major campus dormitories.
-Dorms will compete over the 2-week period to gain points and the top scoring dorm will win prizes.
-The first Watts Your Bergtricity took place in 2009 where most of our campus dorms substantially decreased their energy use over two weeks.
-The goal of the competition was to reduce energy use, to sparks dialogue among the campus community and to integrate sustainable behaviors into daily life.
+Dorms will compete over the 2-week period to gain points and the top-scoring residence hall will win prizes.
+The first Watts Your Bergtricity first took place in 2009, and as a result most of our campus residences saw a substantial decrease in energy use.
+The goal of the competition is to reduce energy use, to sparks dialogue among the campus community and to integrate sustainable behaviors into daily life.